Sequence/docs

 }

-traces:<deployment_id> — per-callback traces from a hosted strategy or WASM algo, scoped to one deployment.
+traces:<deployment_id> — per-callback traces from a deployed native strategy, scoped to one deployment.

 Lagged-client semantics